Students interested in conducting academic research or creative projects on a self-selected topic may qualify for funding from the university.

 This statement must be submitted directly to the faculty mentor's division director by the listed deadline.

-Faculty will be accessing student transcripts through Degree Works as part of the evaluation process.
+Faculty may access student transcripts through Degree Works as part of the evaluation process.

 The timeline for this type of funding is listed in the table above.
-Division directors will collate proposals and circulate them to all chairs, allowing them at least a week to review department members’ and other proposals under consideration.
+Division directors will collate proposals and circulate them to all chairs, allowing them at least a week to review proposals under consideration.